 Any student who leaves school without following the above-stated procedures will be considered truant and will be subject to disciplinary action.

-SEE: Leaving School Grounds Without Permission of Student Rights and Responsibilities a) leaves the building without a Permit to Leave Pass.
+SEE: Leaving School Grounds Without Permission of Student Rights and Responsibilities

 Skipping a class during the day will result in 3 detentions per class period missed.

 Examples may include: